ericmassip/carbon-home-watcher/README.md

 This task has two goals:

-1. Improve our project's implementation of Locality of Behaviour by using template partials.
-Install the [django-template-partials](https://github.com/carltongibson/django-template-partials) package and add the partials within our `partials/` folder directly into our `home.html` template.
+1. Improve our project's implementation of Locality of Behaviour by using the [django-template-partials](https://github.com/carltongibson/django-template-partials) package.
+The package has already been installed for you so you just need to add the partials within our `partials/` folder directly into our `home.html` template.
 2. The goal of this task is to replace the current out of band swap with a slightly more sophisticated approach, a [trigger event](https://htmx.org/headers/hx-trigger/).
 This will allow you to trigger the swap when a specific event occurs i.e. event driven programming.